 - (1) In order to promote both physical and mental health of workers, JISHA provides upskilling support with industrial physicians from the beginning, implements in fostering instructors and practitioners of enterprises in the field of physical exercise, nutrition guidance and health guidance, counseling as well as organizing seminars to follow up the context and sending experts to enterprises upon request for in-house health promotion training. - (2) Besides, in order to promote mental health measures in the workplace, JISHA runs seminars to help learn from the primary to the tertiary stages of prevention comprehensively, for example, including training for staff who will be involved in mental health issues at their workplaces, and those designed to help supervisors or OSH staff learn approaches and techniques required to their specific responsibilities.
 Further, JISHA sends experts to enterprises upon their requests to train supervisors or OSH staff.
-In addition, it provides the JISHA's health-advice service that has been developed as the tools to promote workers' self-awareness of living condition and stress.
+In addition, according to the amendments of Industrial Safety and Health Act, it renews and provides the JISHA's health-advice service that has been developed as the tools to promote workers' self-awareness of living condition and stress.